 New Year’s season also sees a lot of tourists from various parts of the world.
 If you’re into the party scene, you could visit Cancun, Playa del Carmen, Puerto Vallarta, or Los Cabos and have the time of your life.
 It’s one of the busiest and most expensive times to go, but it’s worth it.

 Did you also know that thousands of whales visit Mexico between December and March?
 They escape from the cold in Alaska and Canada to have their babies in warmer waters.
 They’re smart creatures for sure!

 Not only whales but also butterflies make Mexico their temporary home.
 Each year, millions of monarch butterflies migrate to Mexico between November and March.
 You can see them in Michoacán and Estado de México.

 Last but not least, Día de Muertos or Day of the Dead.
 It’s one of Mexico’s most famous traditions worldwide.
 You can experience Mexican culture at its best this way.
 The dates to visit are November 1-2.
 The most famous locations are Pátzcuaro, Michoacán; Mitla, Oaxaca and Mixquic, Mexico City.

 It Depends on the Location… Really

 The location you visit is one of the most important factors to consider.
 Remember Mexico is a vast country with large cities, small towns, beaches, deserts, mountains, and forests.
 Because of that, there is not a single answer to the eternal question.
 The weather varies greatly between destinations.

-Some people consider the weather, the cost or the season first and then look for a destination.
-On the other hand, there those who pick a destination and then look for the best time to go.
+Some people consider the weather, the cost, or the season first and then look for a destination.
+On the other hand, some pick a destination and then look for the best time to go.
 That’s why the answer regarding the best time to go varies.

 Bottom Line: It’s Always a Good Time!